Forecast window

 Model Logic and Interpretation

-The model learns statistical relationships between explanatory variables and price outcomes.
-High wind or solar, mild temperatures, and stronger import capacity are often associated with lower prices, while low renewable output, cold weather, tighter hydro conditions, stronger demand, or reduced import capacity tend to push prices higher.
+The model learns statistical relationships between input variables and price outcomes.
+High wind or solar output, mild temperatures, and stronger import capacity are often associated with lower prices, while low renewable output, cold weather, tighter hydro conditions, stronger demand, or reduced import capacity tend to push prices higher.

 Geographic Scope and Development